 I hope you liked this raised salt painting activity for your children.

-Don’t forget to let me know whether your kids enjoyed this DIY project.
+Don’t forget to let me know whether your kids enjoyed this fall craft project.
 Leave a comment below and add a picture.

 - liquid glue